Site icon Kitchen Rank

 Adjust the leveling feet before you move the dishwasher into its final location.
 Bring the unit to 1/2 inch of the countertop.
 Open the dishwasher door and set the level on the floor of the unit, to check for needed adjustments.
 Use the front leveling feet to make any necessary adjustments before you push the dishwasher into place.

-When level, attach it to the framework with the included brackets.
+When level, attach the appliance store of it to the framework with the included brackets.
 Most dishwashers come with these brackets and 1-inch screws to secure it to the underside of the countertop.
 If your dishwasher is not installed under a countertop,e.g., top-mounted controls, you must secure the dishwasher to the sides of the wood framework.

 Step 8: Drain Hose